 Internet Access & Error Handling Settings

-If Internet connection is lost and the error message returned by the underlying UI WebView browser suggests that this is why Kiosk Pro is unable to load your content, a ‘No Internet Connection’ page (as shown below) is displayed until the connection is restored.
+If Internet connection is lost, an error screen (as shown below) is displayed until the connection is restored.
 If you prefer, you can define an Alternate Homepage for Offline Use to be shown instead.

-Since Kiosk Pro Lite is always dependent on remote content, this setting is automatically enabled and not included in app settings.
+Since Kiosk Pro Lite is always dependent on remote content, this setting is automatically disabled and not included in app settings.

 If your WiFi connection isn't stable, you may want to consider using a Powered Ethernet Adapter, which allows you to connect your iPad to a power source and Ethernet at the same time.